tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 A bunch of things in your web browser might initate a request.
 For example, opening a web page makes one request, and loading an image on the web page makes another request.

-The web server receives the request, checks that it is valid, and breaks it into the component method, headers, and body.
-Then the web server asks something else to decide what to do.
-After doing everything, this other thing decides what the outcome of the command was and tells the web server.
-The web server composes an HTTP response and sends that back to the browser.
+A particular piece of software (the HTTP server) receives the request, checks that it is valid, and breaks it into the component method, headers, and body.
+Then the HTTP server asks something else to decide what to do.
+After doing everything, this other thing decides what the outcome of the command was and tells the HTTP server.
+The HTTP server composes an HTTP response and sends that back to the browser.

 The browser breaks that into its various parts and accordingly displays a web page,